AP-B-AI-ML-Ops/project-VinsiGit/README.md

 ### Register flow:

-Building the model with a gridseach and saving the best model.
+Building the model with a grid search and saving the best model.